-- Initiate IV LR fluid therapy 20 ml/kg bolus.
-Titrate to a systolic pressure of 100 mm Hg. - d) Obtain blood sample using closed system. - e) If patient has constricted pupils and respiratory depression or is unresponsive and the provider strongly suspects a narcotic overdose,
+- Initiate IV LR fluid therapy 20 mL/kg bolus.
+Titrate to a systolic pressure of 100 mm Hg. - d) Consider obtaining blood sample using closed system. - e) If patient has constricted pupils and respiratory depression or is unresponsive and the provider strongly suspects a narcotic overdose,